Sports physicals

 What’s a sports physical?

 A sports physical is a medical appointment where your child’s provider checks that it’s safe for them to participate in sports.
 Some people call it a preparticipation physical evaluation (PPE).
-Most states, including Illinois, require that your child have a sports physical on file before they’re permitted to play school sports.
+Most states, including Illinois, require that your child has a sports physical on file before they’re permitted to play school sports.

 What’s the difference between a physical exam and a sports physical?